 Numerous manufacturers specialize in the production of bats for table tennis.
-These include blades for professionals, but also rackets for beginners.
+These include blades for professionals but also rackets for beginners.
 If you want, you can even customize your paddle by buying the blades and rubbers separately and then pasting them by yourself.

-There are differences in the rubber and in the wood that are responsible for whether a table tennis bat is suitable for an aggressive or defensive player.
+There are differences in the rubber and wood that are responsible for whether a table tennis bat is suitable for an aggressive or defensive player.
 Of course, there are also other differences, depending on the pricing.